antonbobkov/potato_game/docs/potato_paper.md

 ## Proof-of-Potato

 Proof-of-Potato (PoP) is a protocol for running decentralized sharded off-chain state machines.
-PoP is managed by a potato smart contract hosted on a secure blockchain such as Ethereum.
+PoP is managed by a potato smart contract hosted on either a permissionless blockchain like Ethereum or a trusted private or permissioned server.
 The potato smart contract manages potato shard ownership and list of potato verifiers.
 Each potato shard runs a blockchain based potato state machine using our novel Proof-of-Tater (PoT) potato consensus algorithm.
 Other potato consensus protocols are possible too.